Get started with Jira Service Management for admins

 When adding an offer choices step, think about all the possible options customers might need and make them as clear as possible.
 Read about the different step types.

 In many cases, it’s helpful to also include a choice that says something else (followed by more clarifying questions), or even raise a request (immediately followed by the escalate standard flow).
-These two additional choices give your customers a way to indicate they need something that isn’t covered in the choices you’ve offered or that they want to bypass the virtual agent and get help from one of your agents instead.
+These two additional choices give your customers a way to indicate they need something that isn’t covered in the choices you’ve offered or that they want to bypass the virtual service agent and get help from one of your agents instead.

 Imagine you’re building a conversation flow for an intent about resetting passwords for different software applications, and the first step is an offer choices step that is designed to figure out which application your customer needs help with.